vandoitruong/vandoitruong.github.io/_pages/about.md

 ---

 # About
-Welcome, thank you for your stopping by!
+Welcome, thank you for stopping by!

-I am a PhD student in the Department of Mechanical Engineering at the Hanyang University, Korea.
+I am a PhD candidate in the Department of Mechanical Engineering at the Hanyang University, Korea.

+My research interests include computer vision, smart manufacturing, metal forming, and automated systems for industrial applications.
+My goal is to link academic research to real-world applications to enhance quality and productivity.

+I am passionate about creating AI-based automated systems for smart manufacturing that solve real-world industrial problems.
+I believe that in the Industry 4.0 era, AI-based technologies are the game-changer in various fields.